AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Consider an attacker producing 2 blocks for every 1 honest block.
 What happens most of the time?
 Well the attackers blocks get reflected first, so those blocks have an appreciable advantage over the honest blocks.
 The honest blocks will get reflected, too, but most of the time the attackers blocks will get the advantage from earlier reflections. \emph{Most} of the time.
 Occasionally, when an honest block is a bit lucky, it will be produced before the attackers blocks and start gaining reflections earlier.
 At that point, the attacker has lost -- they need to outpace the \emph{difference} in the number of reflections between the honest block and attacking blocks.
 So, unlike a normal doublespend (where the attacker wins if they \emph{ever} get ahead), now the honest network wins (ends the DoS) if it \emph{ever} gets ahead of the attacker -- after that point, there's no viable strategy for the attacker besides to build on the honest blocks. \emph{The asymmetry has flipped!}

-\todoDraftOnly{polish surrounding paragraphs}

-There's more that can be done here, too, like honest users (not miners) creating transactions (with large fees) that depend on certain history (i.e. that some honest block is in the history of the chain).
+There's more that can be done here, too, like honest users (not necessarily miners) creating transactions (with large fees) that depend on certain history (i.e. that some honest block is in the history of the chain).
 That will attract miners from other chains due to unrealized RoI (potentially a lot).
 The attacker could include that transaction, but then they need to voluntarily end the DoS themselves.
+If you're worried about that, because it seems like miners might empty-block DoS simplex-chains, consider: when in equilibrium, that situation is essentially the same as an efficient market (for transaction execution).

 Is there a reasonable strategy whereby the honest network can temporarily increase the number of miners?
-If there was, the attacker would then have $<50\%$ of mining power, ending the DoS quickly.
+If there were, it'd be possible to temporarily limit the attacker to $<50\%$ of mining power, ending the DoS quickly.

-\todoDraftOnly{Note: asymmetry between honest nodes and attacker -- attacker can only build on own blocks, but honest network builds on both.}
+(See \autoref{sec:miner-resonance}.)

+\todoDraftOnly{The above should work for simplex-chains *and* dapp-chains}

 \todoDraftOnly{Dynamic average block-size for simplex-chains based on dapp-chain headers having some PoW}